-What Are Social Security Credits?Updated July 8, 2020 Retirement
+What Are Social Security Credits for Retirement?Updated July 8, 2022 Retirement

 Since President Franklin Delano Roosevelt signed it into law in 1935, Americans have looked forward to the promise of having a safety net known as Social Security.
 This program was designed both for those who reach retirement age, and those who are rendered unable to work due to a disability.
 The amount of money one receives from Social Security, however, depends on the Social Security credits available to them.

 - What’s Required to get Social Security Credits?